Manu-sing/memories-backend/README.md

 # memories-backend

-This represents the backend of a mern stack project called "Ricordi", which means memories in Italin, my country of origin.
+This represents the backend of a mern stack project called "Ricordi", which means memories in Italian, my country of origin.

-It is a social media app where the user can login, create, read, edit and delete posts.
+It is a social media app where the user can signup login, create, read, edit and delete posts.

-The techologies used are node js, express, mongoose, mongoDB.
+The techologies used are node js, express, mongoose, mongoDB and jwt authentication.

 You can find the frontend of the app here: https://github.com/Manu-sing/memories-frontend